-- Assignments are due at the beginning of the class period on the assigned due date; otherwise a late penalty may be assessed.
+- Assignments are due the class period of the assigned due date; otherwise a late penalty MAY be assessed.

-- No assignments will be accepted electronically unless arrangements have been made PRIOR TO the assignment due date.
-Late assignment penalty – 5 points for each day it is late (including weekends and alternate school days – A day / B day).
+- Late assignment penalty – 5 points for each day it is late (including weekends and alternate school days – A day / B day).

 - Plagiarism will not be tolerated.
 If it is not solely your work, do not turn it in as such!